 But if you prefer to move through the file system using old-school hierarchical trees, you can configure the navigation pane to support that preference.
 Right-click any empty space in the navigation pane and click Show All Folders to see this option.
 (It's a toggle, so if you don't like the effect, just click Show All Folders again to remove the checkmark and restore the default navigation pane.)

 With Show All Folders selected, the navigation pane displays only two nodes: Quick Access remains at the top; below it is a Desktop node that expands to show different locations using a tree-style view.
 You can see the results in the screenshot here, where the default arrangement is on the left and All Folders view is on the right.
 Protect your privacy in File Explorer more ed bott.
 FAQ: How to install, reinstall, upgrade and activate Windows 10.

 This article has gone through multiple revisions since its first publication in late 2014. ?tag=nl.
 [Most recent updates: January 18, 2016] Windows 10 is available as a free upgrade to every qualified device running retail or OEM versions of Windows 7 or Windows 8.1.

-(Enterprise editions do not qualify.) ?tag=nl.
+(Enterprise editions do not qualify.)
+The free upgrade offer began with the official release of Windows 10 on July 29, 2015, and lasts for one year from that date. ?tag=nl.
 How to Hide the "Get Windows 10" Icon from Your Taskbar.
 How to reserve your free copy of Windows 10 - CNET.
 A new notification prompts Windows 7 and 8.1 users to reserve an upgrade to the upcoming OS, due to debut July 29.